supertree-toolkit/stk/doc/tutorial.rst

 a bug on our Launchpad.
 Replacing taxa in trees is not straightforward at times so this definitely the time to check your backups.

-Out Anomura data have no such higher taxa so we move onto replacing genera.
+Our Anomura data have no such higher taxa so we move onto replacing genera.

 Replacing genera
 ++++++++++++++++